Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

 Limitations as of April 2021:

-* Data loads only supports SQL Server (tested on MSSQL 2019).
+* This tool only supports SQL Server (tested on MSSQL 2019).
+PostgreSQL support will be added at a future data.

 ## Getting Started